Lisbon’s Popular Saints Festivities: A Celebration of Tradition and Joy

 6. St. John’s Night in Porto

-Quick Trip: Consider a day trip to Porto to experience this exciting event and see another side of Portugal’s Popular Saints celebrations.
+Quick Trip: If you have the time, consider a day trip to Porto to enjoy a different side of the Popular Saints celebrations.

 7. Processions and Religious Ceremonies